Diary of the Dead: Casting

 Even though the film is shot in a cinema verite style, Romero still chose to use a cinematographer, as opposed to letting the cast film the movie themselves.
 Romero would state: "I had this idea that I could use film students out shooting a school project and zombies begin to walk and they document it.
 I wanted to do this subjective camera thing before I knew anybody else was working on it.
 I didn’t know about Cloverfield or anything else.
 I thought we were going to be the first guys out there with one of these".
-In his decision he cited what he saw as the failings of The Blair Witch Project, which he found "dizzying", also noting that "it didn’t quite make sense."
+In his decision, he cited what he saw as the failings of The Blair Witch Project, which he found "dizzying", also noting that "it didn’t quite make sense."

 Filming

-Romero stated that the movie overall was more difficult to shoot than a traditional one as "It really needed to be choreographed down to the shoelaces".
+Romero stated that the movie overall was more difficult to shoot than a traditional one: "It really needed to be choreographed down to the shoelaces".
 He made an extensive use of computer-generated imagery because it allowed him to shoot the film quickly and add the effects later.
 Also, the film's style, as if shot with hand-held cameras, necessitated a shift from his usual method of working, which involves filming multiple camera angles and assembling scenes in the editing room.
 Instead, Romero filmed much of the action in long, continuous takes: "The camera was 360, so everybody was an acrobat, ducking under the lens when the camera came past you," said Romero.
 "The cast was great.
 They had a lot of theater experience.
 I think they could have gone from scene one all the way to the end of the movie, all in a single shot."
 The whole film was shot in Toronto, Ontario, Canada.

 The film is the fifth film in Romero's Dead series and there are some notable references to earlier Romero films, as when the news track from 1968's Night of the Living Dead is used in the scene where the cast is in Ben's garage.
-The film is a prequel rather than a continuation of Land of the Dead, described as "a rejigging of the myth" by Romero.
-The film takes place concurrently with the events depicted in Night of the Living Dead.
-This was partially based on a practical concern as Romero thought that if the film took place too far into the zombie apocalypse, schools would have been closed and thus it would not make sense to have student filmmakers as a focal point.
-He was also inspired partially by the Book of the Dead anthology series which depicts other events that happened during the same time frame.
+The film is a reboot rather than a continuation of Land of the Dead.
+The film takes place on a separate timeline than the previous Living Dead films.
+It was partially based on a practical concern as Romero thought that if the film took place too far into the zombie apocalypse, schools would have been closed and thus it would not make sense to have student filmmakers as a focal point.
+He was also inspired partially by the Book of the Dead anthology series, which depicts other events that happened during the same time frame.
 Even though the fourth film, Land of the Dead, was studio-produced through Universal Studios, Diary of the Dead was produced by Romero-Grunwald Productions, formed by Romero and his producer friend Peter Grunwald, with Artfire Films.